Estimating Asset Values and Asset Depreciation

 For my car, I use Edmunds.com to determine the fair market private party selling price.
 Kelley Blue Book is a good resource, as well.
 By updating the value each month, you can start to get a picture of the monthly depreciation rate.
 This is just an estimation as the value may fluctuate month to month based on other market conditions.
 I smooth out these fluctuations by taking the difference between the Edmunds value at the end of the year and the value at the end of the prior year and dividing by 12 to revise my monthly depreciation rate.
 Surprisingly, my car hasn’t lost much of its resale value over the past year.

 This is not the same as determining “official” depreciation to be used in reporting to the IRS.
 Depreciation for tax purposes has less to do with sell value than with determining a standardized way for businesses to deduct depreciation.
-If that’s what you’re looking for, you can read the IRS overview on depreciation.

 There are some tools that help you determine the value of your house.
 Many people simply use the value determined during their latest tax assessment.
 You can also estimate based on the selling prices of similar homes in your area, which are publicly recorded.
 You can also try Zillow, but there is a lot of dispute regarding the accuracy of their numbers.